 An authentic mojito (as you’d find in Cuba) uses white rum.
 White or light rums have a sweet, subtle flavor and dark rums which have been aged longer have a bolder flavor.

-I use Bacardi Superior, also known as Bacardi Silver in this mojito recipe.
+My favorite rum is Bacardi Superior, also known as Bacardi Silver.
 It’s a white rum that’s high quality and easy to find.

 How do you Make a Mojito?

-Next, add 2 ounces of white rum which is the larger end of a cocktail jigger and use a cocktail spoon to stir everything together and make sure the honey is fully dissolved in the lime juice and rum.
+- Add 2 ounces of white rum, which is the larger end of a cocktail jigger and use a cocktail spoon to stir everything together and make sure the honey is fully dissolved in the lime juice and rum.

 - Mango Margarita (No Sugar Added)